FREE SHIPPING IN THE USA

 From players with $3000+ custom J basses, to others that have found excellent-playing sub-$500 basses - this preamp has taken a lot of basses to a higher level.
 A bassist that was in the house band of a very well known late night variety show confided to us that one of his main basses was a Fender® Squire® outfitted with a set of Bartolini Jazz Bass Pickups and a J Retro.

-A couple other features make the this preamp stand apart - Solder-less pickup connections and variable mid frequency selection.
+Some unique features make the this preamp stand apart: Solder-less pickup connections, variable mid frequency selection, and easy installation.

 Solder-less pickup connections makes installation easy and quick.
-The J Retro uses screw down terminals for pickup connection.
+The J Retro uses screw down terminals for pickup lead and ground connections.

-A sweepable mid frequency selection knob allows you the ability to truly dial in which frequency peak to boost and cut in the mid range.
+- A sweepable mid frequency selection knob allows you the ability to truly dial in which frequency peak to boost and cut in the mid range.
 Not gimmicky, this truly can help find a variety of great tones.
 This is not a frequency switch, but a potentiometer that allows much more nuanced frequency selection.

 Jazz cavity plate, jack, switches, as well as knobs are included with this pre-wired and read-to-install preamp.